Sanji (One Piece): Design

 Sanji is a tall, light-skinned, slender man who has a small waist.
 He commonly wears a black shirt and smokes a cigarette.
 Before the timeskip, Sanji is seen with his blonde hair covering his left eye.
-However, after the timeskip, his hair covers his right eye.
+After the timeskip, his hair covers his right eye.
 Before leaving his family, Sanji styled his hair in the opposite direction and wore a yellow shirt with a black number three on it.
 He also wore white pants, brown boots, and a yellow bandana.
 After leaving his family and still a child, he started wearing a white cook's uniform.
 Sanji grows a goatee during the timeskip, and concept art shows this was his original design.

 Sanji's most distinctive feature is his eyebrows, which are characterized as swirls with the tail end pointing at his left side, opposite in direction in comparison to his siblings Ichiji, Niji, Yonji, and Reiju.

 Oda revealed Sanji's real-world nationality would be a Frenchman, in contrast to the Nazi Germany themes of Germa 66.